Prof. Sandy Cochran (he/him) / FUSE Co-Director

 Gareth Pierce is a Professor in Electronic and Electrical Engineering at the University of Strathclyde.
 His central research interest is in robotic and automated technologies for Non-Destructive Testing & Evaluation (NDT&E).
 The automation of NDT is increasingly utilised in manufacturing, this includes ultrasonic, visual and electromagnetic testing.
 Modern additive manufacturing techniques in particular bring new challenges to both the measurement sensors employed, and real time deployment and feedback into manufacturing processes.

-Dr Paul Prentice / Leader Of Curriculum & Cohort Recruitment
+Dr Paul Prentice (he/him) / Leader Of Curriculum & Cohort Recruitment

 - Acoustic cavitation research